Rest at pale evening…

 –Langston Hughes, Dream Variations

-Following a decade long bout with a temporary form of blindness, Texas author John Howard Griffin lit upon a novel idea: to effectively alter his physical appearance such that he could pass for a black man, to better understand the challenges that confronted the Black race in the pre-Civil Rights era of the late 1950s.
-The gritty results of this one man social experiment was published in book form under the title Black Like Me (later turned into a movie of the same name, starring James Whitmore).
+Following a decade-long bout with a temporary form of blindness, Texas author John Howard Griffin lit upon a novel idea: to effectively alter his physical appearance such that he could pass for a black man, to better understand the challenges that confronted the Black race in the pre-Civil Rights era of the late 1950s.
+The gritty results of this one man social experiment were published in book form under the title Black Like Me (later turned into a movie of the same name, starring James Whitmore).
 From the BBC account on the 50th anniversary of its publication:

 In the American Deep South in 1959, to be black was to be despised — to be treated as something less than human.
 There was the grinding poverty, of course, and the segregation and legalised discrimination which reserved certain railroad cars, bus seats and drinking fountains for the whites.
 But there were humiliations that ran deeper still.
 In some states, black men accused of looking at white women with lust in their hearts could be arrested under laws which made “ogling” a form of sexual assault.
 In others, “eyeballing” laws meant that failing to look down at the sidewalk when white folks passed by could lead to a charge of behaving in a confrontational way.